Electoral reform in the United States: Ranked choice voting

 Ranked voting allows each voter to list their candidates from favorite to least-favorite.
-One popular variant in the United States is instant-runoff voting, where the candidate with the fewest votes is repeatedly eliminated, at which point their supporters are reassigned to less-preferred candidates.
+One popular variant in the United States is instant-runoff voting (IRV), where the candidate with the fewest votes is repeatedly eliminated, at which point their supporters are reassigned to less-preferred candidates.

 IRV is being promoted in the U.S. by numerous individuals and organizations.
-One of these is FairVote, which provides a long list of endorsers of IRV, including President Obama, Senators John McCain and Bernie Sanders, five U.S. Representatives, policy analyst Michael E. Arth, the Green, Libertarian, and Socialist parties, a dozen state chapters of the League of Women Voters, four state chapters of the Democratic Party, the Republican Party of Alaska, and many others.
+One of these is FairVote, which provides a long list of endorsers of IRV, including President Obama, Senators John McCain and Bernie Sanders, five U.S. Representatives, policy analyst Michael E Arth, the Green, Libertarian, and Socialist parties, a dozen state chapters of the League of Women Voters, four state chapters of the Democratic Party, the Republican Party of Alaska, and many others.
 It is currently being used in some jurisdictions in the U.S., including the state of Maine and, since November 2020, the state of Alaska.

 The Institute for Political Innovation, along with organizations such as Unite America and Nevada Voters, supports "final five voting" which consists of a combination of general primaries to elect the top five candidates, with instant-runoff voting to decide the winner.
 A similar system was approved in Alaska via a 2020 ballot measure.

+Proportional representation

+On top is an estimate by Fairvote of party results in US House races in California under the Fair Representation Act.
+Below is an example of a party-list system that more directly elects candidates in proportion to their vote share.
+How many seats would go to new parties is a matter of debate among American political scientists.

 Fair Representation Act proposes to introduce STV, along with the multi-member districts, for elections to the House of Representatives.
+Due to the Uniform Congressional District Act of 1967, it is illegal for a state with more than one representative to elect its representatives in multi-member districts or in an at-large election, whether the election method used is proportional or not.

 Redistricting

 between 2003 and 2016 was an example of gerrymandering.

 In the United States House of Representatives and many other legislative bodies such as city councils, members are elected from districts, whose boundaries are changed periodically through a process known as redistricting.
 When this process is manipulated to benefit a particular political party or incumbent, the result is known as gerrymandering.
-The Open Our Democracy Act & the For the People Act are bills designed to end gerrymandering.
+The Open Our Democracy Act and the For the People Act are bills designed to end gerrymandering.
 The For the People Act passed the United States House of Representatives on March 3, 2020.
 As of June 2021, it has not been passed by the United States Senate.
-Due to the Uniform Congressional District Act of 1967, it is illegal for a state with more than one representative to elect its representatives in multi-member districts or in an at-large election, whether the election method used is proportional or not.